SECR: the UK carbon reporting legislation, explained

 Reporting scope 3 emissions is voluntary, but strongly encouraged.

-Measure, report, and reduce your company’s carbon emissions
+Calculate, report, and reduce your company’s carbon emissions

-Normative measures your company emissions and identifies hotspots.
+Normative calculates your company emissions and identifies hotspots.
 Our carbon specialists use this intelligence to create a tailored reduction plan – and a climate investment strategy for what you can’t reduce.
 Together, we ensure your business stays compliant, competitive, and equipped to reach net zero.